 Sometimes weird things happen to me.
 Usually I wait and see what I should do.
 Often I just know what I should do.
 This incident was one of those times.

 Then I was amazed and touched by what he did next.
-He put his hand in his pocket, took out his wallet and tried to give me between $5 to $10, (sorry I don’t remember the exact amount.) the money he thought I was lacking.
-Evidently he misunderstood my communication but was willing to give money to an absolute stranger with whom he couldn’t communicate!
+He put his hand in his pocket, took out his wallet and tried to give me between $5 to $10, (sorry I don’t remember the exact amount.) the money he thought I was lacking to pay for the parking space.
+Evidently he misunderstood my communication and thought I was short on the amount due but was willing to give money to an absolute stranger with whom he couldn’t communicate!